 research_name_translation(); apart from Lua, it's only used in some error messages.
 Probably we should get rid of it.)

-#6 Updated by Jacob Nevins about 1 year ago
+#6 Updated by Jacob Nevins over 1 year ago

 - File m-30-26-lua-research-name.patch m-30-26-lua-research-name.patch added

 - File 26_embassy_tech.sav.bz2 26_embassy_tech.sav.bz2 added